Pregnancy and birth is overwhelming!

 starting at:

-This is for repeat clients or parents who need a little extra support but already have childbirth education.
+This is for repeat clients or parents who need a little extra support but already have childbirth education and strong understanding of childbirth.

 The labor only package includes text/phone/email support, labor support, and one postpartum visit.